Agilent Technologies (NYSE:A) Issues Quarterly Earnings Results, Beats Estimates By $0.07 EPS

-Agilent Technologies (NYSE:A – Get Free Report) posted its quarterly earnings results on Tuesday.
-The medical research company reported $1.29 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.22 by $0.07, Briefing.com reports.
-The firm had revenue of $1.66 billion for the quarter, compared to analysts’ expectations of $1.59 billion.
+Agilent Technologies (NYSE:A – Get Free Report) issued its quarterly earnings results on Tuesday.
+The medical research company reported $1.29 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.22 by $0.07, Briefing.com reports.
+The business had revenue of $1.66 billion for the quarter, compared to analyst estimates of $1.59 billion.
 Agilent Technologies had a net margin of 18.35% and a return on equity of 27.09%.
-The firm’s quarterly revenue was down 5.5% on a year-over-year basis.
-During the same period in the prior year, the company posted $1.37 earnings per share.
+Agilent Technologies’s revenue for the quarter was down 5.5% compared to the same quarter last year.
+During the same quarter in the prior year, the business posted $1.37 EPS.

-The business also recently announced a quarterly dividend, which will be paid on Wednesday, April 24th.
-Investors of record on Tuesday, April 2nd will be given a $0.236 dividend.
+The company also recently declared a quarterly dividend, which will be paid on Wednesday, April 24th.
+Investors of record on Tuesday, April 2nd will be issued a $0.236 dividend.
+This represents a $0.94 annualized dividend and a yield of 0.69%.
 The ex-dividend date is Monday, April 1st.
-This represents a $0.94 dividend on an annualized basis and a yield of 0.69%.
-Agilent Technologies’s dividend payout ratio is presently 22.38%.
+Agilent Technologies’s dividend payout ratio is 22.38%.

 Agilent Technologies Company Profile